domas-cloud/wro2026-future-engineers-KU-STEAM-Pinkies/README.md

 The robot is intentionally small.
 A compact robot is easier to package inside the WRO size limits and can also reduce unnecessary rotational inertia.

+Our previous robot was larger and used a more complex steering system.
+Although that design was mechanically more advanced, in practice it introduced more friction, more resistance, and less repeatable steering behaviour.
+For this reason, we redesigned the robot around a simpler and more compact mechanical concept that performed better on the field.

 ### Base Material

 The base structure uses **plywood** as the main chassis material.